TykTechnologies/tyk-docs-hugo/tyk-docs/content/deployment-and-operations/tyk-self-managed/getting-started-your-poc.md

 We have two feature-rich and comprehensive demo repositories which provides an example installation of Tyk.

 Each starts quickly by spinning up Tyk along with various deployment settings, architectures and integrations such as *MDCB, Tyk Operator, Keycloak, Jaeger, Prometheus* and more.

-Both repositories include *Postman collections*, that make it easy to explore and experience Tyk's features and functionality.
+Both repositories include *Postman collections*, to facilitate exploration and experiencing Tyk's features and functionality.

 Use these projects as your **playground** to test, configure, experiment with new features and try the various Tyk API definitions for your day-to-day development of APIs.
 We hope you find them valuable.
 Feel free to reach out with any feedback.